cse110-fa22-group9/Team9Repository/admin/Team Logs/week8.md

 The structure of this document is not perfectly organized and I apologize for that. lease take a look at this guide and leave your comments/questions at the end of the document or slack.

+Lastly, this guidence is not complete and may contains conflicts.

 ## File-Tree
 ```
 - src/